swarnamchellaiah/emotional-detection/README.md

 ---

-## 📷 Example Use

-> You can add screenshots of an annotated image showing facial emotion detection and audio transcription results here.

----

 ## ⚠️ Note

 - The voice emotion classifier is a **placeholder model** trained on random data.
 Replace it with a real dataset for production use.